mmsaki/lemonade/README.md

     * *Customer Cortex, Forensic Graph, Blender, and Cooper, together with AI Maya, AI Jim,* and CX.AI atop.
 * Why are these technologies appropriate for your solution?
     * Artificial inteligence has been working for Lemonade, inc. I am predicting Lemonade will continue to offer even more affordable insuarance using these technologies.
+    	* While Lemonade is a legitimate insurance provider, it's important to do your own research to ensure that Lemonade is the right insurance company for you.

 ---
 ## 7. 📚 **Sources**